ShiqiaoZhou/BALM-TSF/README.md

 ## Introduction

-BALM-TSF (Balanced Multimodal Alignment for LLM-Based Time Series Forecasting) is a lightweight time series forecasting framework that balances textual prompts and numeric data.
-Follow these steps to run it.
+BALM-TSF (Balanced Multimodal Alignment for LLM-Based Time Series Forecasting) is a lightweight time series forecasting framework that balances textual prompts and time series.

 <p align="center">
 <img src="./figs/framework.png" height = "360" alt="" align=center />
 </p>

-- The model has two branches: (1) the Text Branch constructs a prompt embedding by combining learnable prompt embedding with word-embedded time series statistics, then encodes it with a frozen LLM; (2) the Time Series Branch normalizes raw data, applies a patch encoder, and projects features into the LLM’s hidden space.
+- BALM-TSF has two branches: (1) the Text Branch constructs a prompt embedding by combining learnable prompt embedding with word-embedded time series statistics, then encodes it with a frozen LLM; (2) the Time Series Branch normalizes raw data, applies a patch encoder, and projects features into the LLM’s hidden space.
 In the Balanced Alignment module, textual embeddings are rescaled and then aligned with temporal embeddings via a contrastive learning.
 The aligned two representations are concatenated and fed to a lightweight projection head for final prediction.

 ## Requirements